gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 - add a title and description above your chatbot using `title` and `description` arguments.
 - add a theme or custom css using `theme` and `css` arguments respectively.
-- add `examples` and even enable `cache_examples`, which make it easier for users to try it out. `examples` can be customized by adding `display_icon` or `display_text` keys to each example.
+- add `examples` and even enable `cache_examples`, which make your Chatbot easier for users to try it out.

 **Adding Examples**

 You can add preset examples to your `gr.ChatInterface` with the `examples` parameter, which takes a list of string examples.
 Any examples will appear as "buttons" within the Chatbot before any messages are sent.
-You can change the displayed text for
+If you'd like to include images or other files as part of your examples, you can do so by using this dictionary format for each example instead of a string: `{"text": "What's in this image?", "files": ["cheetah.jpg"]}`.
+Each file will be a separate message that is added to your Chatbot history

+You can change the displayed text for each example by using the `example_labels` argument.
+You can add icons to each example as well using the `example_icons` argument.
+Both of these arguments take a list of strings, which should be the same length as the `examples` list.

-If you'd like to cache the examples so that they are pre-computed and appear
+If you'd like to cache the examples so that they are pre-computed and the results appear instantly, set `cache_examples=True`.

 **Customizing the Chatbot or Textbox**